Liechtenstein Castle (Maria Enzersdorf)

-Liechtenstein (German for "bright stone") Castle is the place of origin of the House of Liechtenstein, the ruling family of the Principality of Liechtenstein.
-The family owned the castle from at least 1140 until the 13th century, and again from 1808 to the present.
+Liechtenstein Castle (Burg Liechtenstein) is a castle near Maria Enzersdorf in Lower Austria, bordering Vienna.
+It is on the edge of the Wienerwald (Vienna Woods).
+Liechtenstein (German for "bright stone") Castle is the eponymous ancestral seat and place of origin of the House of Liechtenstein, the ruling family of the Principality of Liechtenstein.
+The family owned the castle from the middle of the 12th century until the 13th century, and again from 1808 to the present.